FlatLang/Airship/README.md

     create        Create Flat package scaffoldings
-    bin           Generate a Flat package binary file add           Add a Flat package as a dependency remove        Remove a Flat package from the dependeciesh help, ?
+    bin           Generate a Flat package binary file add           Add a Flat package as a dependency remove        Remove a Flat package from the dependecies help, ?
 Print help information

 OPTIONS: